xingvoong/ml-life-cycle-with-lqbtq-friendly-tweet-classifier/README.md

 D --> A
 ```

 >**Disclaimer:** *The accuracy of the deployment model needs a lot more improvement.
-I hope you don't use the result of the deployment model to harm the community but to iterate on it to make better models or projects.*
+I hope you don't use the result of the deployment model to harm the community but to iterate on it to make better models and projects.*

 ## Authors